konklone/tmcw.github.com/_posts/2012-05-15-how-web-maps-work.md

 its advantages and disadvantages, but that's another discussion: to the map client, vector tiles are equivalent to raster tiles except with an additional rendering step in-browser.

-## Map State

-Given the goal of tile layout and the definition of a tile, let's start thinking about the map client.
-Like any application, it is defined by its state.

-The `state` of the map is its current zoom level and centerpoint: this changes every time that the map moves, zooms, pans, etc. Other attributes, like layer selections, styling, and such, will be described as configuration.

-There are multiple ways to represent state:

-* A 'geographical location' and a zoom level
-* A coordinate

-The Modest Maps tradition uses a coordinate, so we'll describe those first, but Leaflet and OpenLayers use geographical locations, which are equivalent.

 ## Coordinates